-- increases in worldwide LNG production capacity and availability of LNG for market supply; - increases in demand for LNG but at levels below those required to maintain current price equilibrium with respect to supply; - increases in the cost to supply natural gas feedstock to the Liquefaction Project; - decreases in the cost of competing sources of natural gas or alternate fuels such as coal, heavy fuel oil and diesel; - increases in capacity and utilization of nuclear power and related facilities; and - displacement of LNG by pipeline natural gas or alternate fuels in locations where access to these energy sources is not currently available.
+- increases in worldwide LNG production capacity and availability of LNG for market supply; - increases in demand for LNG but at levels below those required to maintain current price equilibrium with respect to supply; - increases in the cost to supply natural gas feedstock to the Liquefaction Project; - decreases in the cost of competing sources of natural gas or alternate fuels such as coal, heavy fuel oil and diesel; - decreases in the price of non-U.S. LNG, including decreases in price as a result of contracts indexed to lower oil prices; - increases in capacity and utilization of nuclear power and related facilities; and - displacement of LNG by pipeline natural gas or alternate fuels in locations where access to these energy sources is not currently available.

-Terrorist attacks or military campaigns may adversely impact our business.
+Terrorist attacks, including cyberterrorism, or military campaigns may adversely impact our business.

-A terrorist or military incident involving an LNG facility or LNG vessel may result in delays in, or cancellation of, construction of new LNG facilities, including one or more of the Trains, which would increase our costs and decrease our cash flows.
+A terrorist, including cyberterrorist, or military incident involving an LNG facility, our infrastructure or an LNG vessel may result in delays in, or cancellation of, construction of new LNG facilities, including one or more of the Trains, which would increase our costs and decrease our cash flows.
 A terrorist incident may also result in temporary or permanent closure of existing LNG facilities, including the Sabine Pass LNG terminal or the Creole Trail Pipeline, which could increase our costs and decrease our cash flows, depending on the duration and timing of the closure.
 Our operations could also become subject to increased governmental scrutiny that may result in additional security measures at a significant incremental cost to us.
 In addition, the threat of terrorism and the impact of military campaigns may lead to continued volatility in prices for natural gas that could adversely affect our business and our customers, including their ability to satisfy their obligations to us under our commercial agreements.
-Instability in the financial markets as a result of terrorism to increased risks, as well as increased costs, and, depending on their ultimate magnitude, could have a material adverse effect on our business, contracts, financial condition, operating results, cash flow, liquidity and prospects.
+Instability in the financial markets as a result of terrorism, including cyberterrorism, or war could also materially adversely affect our ability to raise capital.
+The continuation of these developments may subject our construction and our operations to increased risks, as well as increased costs, and, depending on their ultimate magnitude, could have a material adverse effect on our business, contracts, financial condition, operating results, cash flow, liquidity and prospects.